pirate/wireguard-docs/README.md

 #### Requirements for NAT-to-NAT setups

  - At least one peer has to have to have a hardcoded, directly-accessible `Endpoint` defined.
-If they're both behind NATs without stable IP addresses, then you'll need to use Dynammic DNS or another solution to have a stable, publicly accessibly domain/IP for at least one peer
+If they're both behind NATs without stable IP addresses, then you'll need to use Dynamic DNS or another solution to have a stable, publicly accessibly domain/IP for at least one peer
  - At least one peer has to have a hardcoded UDP `ListenPort` defined, and it's NAT router must not do UDP source port randomization, otherwise return packets will be sent to the hardocded `ListenPort` and dropped by the router, instead of using the random port assigned by the NAT on the outgoing packet
  - All NAT'ed peers must have `PersistentKeepalive` enabled on all other peers, so that they continually send outgoing pings to keep connections persisted in their NAT's routing table